What is an Executor?

 Industry and Creation of a Business.
 Many parents wish to encourage hard work.
 However, the incentive language may be hard to draft because values or situations may change over a period of time.
 Parents may like to authorize a child to receive an advance of his/her share for starting a business.
 The trustee may request that the child provide a business plan and a market study in order to assess whether this entrepreneurial project is viable.

 Service.
-Parents may seek to encourage altruistic behavior, by providing special supplements for those children who are teachers, artists, social workers, college professors, foreign service officers, or other professions.
+Parents may seek to encourage altruistic behavior, by providing special supplements for those children who are teachers, artists, social workers, college professors, foreign service officers, or other professionals.
 This practice was more common thirty years ago.
 Today most incentive trusts will provide a small salary.

 Family Dynasty.
 Parents may want to encourage children to involve themselves in the process of building and preserving assets for future generations or be involved in the family business.
 They may discourage charitable gifts because they want to preserve the wealth for future generations.

 Philanthropy.
 Some may want to encourage their children to be philanthropic.
 Most seek to accomplish this goal by involving their children in family foundations, charitable trusts, donor advised funds, and the like.
 This can actually teach children about asset management.
 The donor may often select family members as directors or trustees of the private foundation, or create a mechanism whereby family members are likely to be selected.
 This will teach the family members to learn about the large universe of charitable organizations in this country and internationally.
 It can teach family members to understand and love the arts.
 By working together on the board of a charity, family members may stay close and enjoy the activities necessary to run a private foundation.
 Giving money to worthy causes is satisfying and provides a certain stature in the community.

 For further information please call Miorini Law, PLLC at (703) 448-6121 or send an email to firstname.lastname@example.org